Your Security Plan for a Long-Term Power Outage

 Your high-tech security system is great until the power that runs it is gone.
 That’s why having off-grid alternatives is so important.
 Look into battery-powered security devices like motion-activated lights, standalone alarms, or cameras with their own power source.
 These systems operate independently from the grid, ensuring your property remains monitored.
 Even simple, non-electric solutions like placing bells on doorknobs can serve as a low-tech early warning system.
 The goal is to maintain security with layers that function no matter the circumstances, giving you continuous protection when you need it most.

-Prepare a Designated Safe Room
+Create a Safe Room for Your Family

 In an emergency, having a predetermined safe room can provide a secure space for your family to gather.
 This should ideally be an interior room with few or no windows, like a basement or a walk-in closet.
 Stock this room with essential supplies: a first-aid kit, water, non-perishable food, a flashlight, and a way to communicate, like a fully charged power bank and phone.
 It’s also wise to keep some cash on hand in this room, since electronic payments and ATMs won't work during a grid failure.
 This space becomes your command center and a secure fallback point if you ever feel your home's perimeter is compromised.